-Allowance is the same

-Allowance is different.
+- Allowance is the same - O Allowance is different.

 Explanation of difference: iii.
 Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: a.
 Health insurance premiums, deductibles and co-insurance chargesb.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
-Select one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
+Select one: Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
 The state does not establish reasonable limits.
-The state uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.
-Appendix B: Participant Access and Eligibility B-6: Evaluation/Reevaluation of Level of Care As specified in 42 CFR §441.302(c), the state provides for an evaluation (and periodic reevaluations) of the need for the level(s) of care specified for this waiver, when there is a reasonable indication that an individual may need such services in the near future (one month or less), but for the availability of home and community-based waiver services. a.
+O The state uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.
+Appendix B: Participant Access and Eligibility B-6: Evaluation/Reevaluation of Level of Care a.
 Reasonable Indication of Need for Services.
 In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
 Specify the state's policies concerning the reasonable indication of the need for services: i.
 Minimum number of services.
-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: I ii.
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: ii.
 Frequency of services.
-The state requires (select one):The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: b.
+The state requires (select one): The provision of waiver services at least monthly O Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: b.
 Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are b.
-Responsib performed (select one):

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.
+Level of care evaluations and reevaluations are performed (select one): O Directly by the Medicaid agency O By the operating agency specified in Appendix A O By a government agency under contract with the Medicaid agency.
+Specify the entity: